sophistecon/gds4ae_practice/README.md

 We will cover the following topics

 1. Introduction to JupyterLab and Python Programming
+    1. JupyterLab
         - Set-up: Installation Recap & Docker
-    - JupyterLab Interface Tour
+        - Interface Tour
-    - Jupyter Notebooks
+        - Notebooks
-    - Python Programming Essentials
+    2. Python Programming Essentials
         - Basic Syntax and Operations
         - Data Management with `pandas`

+Please send any questions and/or suggestions to sophie.nottmeyer@cemfi.edu.es